How to Prove a Driver Was Distracted

 In Wood v.
 Ostrander, Washington state troopers impounded the car of a drunk driver they arrested, forcing the wife to walk home alone in an area noted for high levels of crime.
 A driver later offered help, only to rape her in a secluded area.
 The Court of Appeals declared that the police created the situation through their act of detaining the car and through their inaction in not providing the wife safe passage home.
 In Kennedy v.
 Ridgefield, the Kennedy family reported their nine-year-old daughter’s molestation by their neighbor’s 13-year-old son.
 They also said they feared the boy because of his instability.
 The police promised protection, but they failed to properly inform the Kennedy’s that they had interviewed the boy.
 The accused boy broke into the Kennedy’s house that night and shot both parents, killing the father.
 The Court of Appeals stated that the failure of the police to alert the Kennedys, and provide the promised protection, placed the victims in a dangerous situation that would not have existed otherwise.

-Posted by mockingbird at 6:07 pm
+Posted by Aaron Herbert at 6:07 pm